Oconaluftee River: History

 For thousands of years, indigenous peoples occupied this region, generally living near the waterways.
 The historic Cherokee people occupied this region as their traditional homelands long before European encounter.
 They considered the Ocona Luftee waters to be sacred.
-The name, "Ocona Luftee" was derived from the name of the Cherokee village, Egwanulti, which was developed on its banks prior to the area's colonization by European frontiersmen.
+The name "Ocona Luftee" was derived from the name of the Cherokee village, Egwanulti, which was developed on its banks prior to the area's colonization by European frontiersmen.
 The name translates to "by the river" in English.
 The river and the village were named by the Cherokee prior to the arrival in this area of John Bartram, an English colonial explorer from Philadelphia.

 During the 1830s and the time of Indian removals from the Southeast, the Cherokee were allowed the chance to purchase plots of land for individual households, if they agreed to leave the tribe.
-They were then considered US and state citizens, not subject to removal.
+They were then considered U.S. and state citizens, not subject to removal.

 About 500 Cherokee led by Yonaguska lived on land along the Oconaluftee, which was owned by William Holland Thomas, a white man who held it in trust for the Cherokee, to protect it for them.
 They were originally prohibited from buying land where the European Americans were settling.
 He had been adopted by the Cherokee as a boy, and he enabled this band of Cherokee to remain, safe from removal.
 They were joined by a smaller band of about 150 people, who lived along the Nantahala River and were led by Utsala.
 Other groups living in Snowbird and along the Cheoah River (in Tomotley) also stayed in the region.
-If needed, they could all gather on the land held in trust by Thomas, and be protected.
-Today their descendants comprise most of the Eastern Band of Cherokee, numbering approximately 2000 people.
+If needed, they could all gather on the land held in trust by Thomas and be protected.
+Today their descendants comprise most of the Eastern Band of Cherokee, numbering approximately 2,000 people.
 In the 1870s, the Cherokee people expanded their lands in North Carolina with the purchase of the Qualla Boundary.

-Research

 Since the late 20th century, archeological remains have been found in the eleven westernmost counties of North Carolina, especially in the flat bottomlands about the mouth of Mingus Creek, Toe String Creek, Bradley Fork, and Collins Creek.